Omar Razzaz: Prime minister

 Razzaz appointed a new cabinet that included 16 members from the previous 28-minister government, this was criticized from the public as a complete overhaul of the cabinet was anticipated.
 However, he included seven women as ministers, the largest female representation in the country's governments history.
 Razzaz faced a tough task of balancing between international lenders and an angry public.
 Jordan's debt-to-GDP ratio is 96%, and an unemployment figure of 18.4%, the highest in 25 years.
 Jordan's economic woes were brought by the turmoil spreading from the Arab Spring when it erupted in 2010.
-Trade union figures, who lead the public protests, threatened to return to the streets if Razzaz does not deliver.
+Trade union figures, who led the public protests, threatened to return to the streets if Razzaz does not deliver.
 Razzaz has promised a more inclusive approach, but has also tried to lower expectations during meetings with legislators and trade union representatives.
 "There is no magic stick.
 There is no painkiller.
 This is a long path, a difficult path.
 But God willing, the target is clear and the leadership is united with the people in achieving it."
 In his first cabinet meeting, Razzaz withdrew the income tax bill from Parliament, and promised to have deep discussions about it.
 The bill was the spark to the protests that led to his predecessor's ouster.
 On 9 July 2018, Razzaz delivered his first policy statement to the House of Representatives, Jordan's lower house of Parliament.
 On 19 July, Razzaz gained the confidence of the 130-member House with 79-49 votes.
 A government in Jordan gains confidence by a majority vote (66 votes) in the lower house.

 On 3 October 2020, Razzaz tendered his resignation to King Abdullah II.
 The king had dissolved the Parliament of Jordan on 27 September and Razzaz was constitutionally obligated to resign within one week.
 Abdullah II asked Razzaz to stay on as a caretaker until he appointed a successor.
 On 7 October 2020, the king appointed Bisher Al-Khasawneh as the new prime minister to oversee the upcoming elections, thus ending Razzaz's term as prime minister.